uniquelo05/device-os-lab/CONTRIBUTING.md

 PRs from a separate working copy, just as you would with any regular repo.
 Then pull these changes into the subtree in this repo.

+### Adding Code Examples
+- When adding a new code example, ensure it is placed in the appropriate section of `docs/code_examples.md`.
+- Verify that the example is functional and adheres to the style guide.